-MiCollab server MiCollab: Select to forward MiCollab client traffic to the web- based communications portal on the MiCollab server (which will be the WAN-side FQDN).
+MiCollab server MiCollab: Select to forward MiCollab client traffic to the webbased communications portal on the MiCollab server (which will be the WAN-side FQDN).
 Note: This selection includes the required URLs for NuPoint on MiCollab.
-MiCollab Client: Select to forward MiCollab Client traffic (web portal or mobile portal) to the MiCollab server.
+MiCollab Client: Select to forward MiCollab Client traffic (web portal or mobile portal) to the MiCollab Server.
 MiCollab NuPoint Unified Messaging: Select to forward NuPoint client traffic (web view or system admin view) to the MiCollab server.
 MiCollab Audio, Web and Video Conferencing: Select to forward MiCollab Mobile Client client traffic to the MiCollab server.
+MiCollab Audio, Web and Video Conferencing: Select to forward MiCollab Mobile Client client traffic to the MiCollab server.
 Note: Ensure that the Use HTTPS Only setting is enabled in System Options configuration.
 Refer to the Configuring Web Conferencing Settings section of the Audio, Web and Video Conferencing Configuration and Maintenance Manual for full instructions.
 Google Calendar Integration to AWV: Select to forward Google Apps traffic (i.e. traffic that includes "google" as part of the FQDN in HTTPS requests) to the MiCollab server.
-Listen port for MiCollab AWV: Listen port for MiCollab AWV (two WAN IPs): For external access to MiCollab Audio, Web and Video Conferencing in a configuration with two public IP addresses, enter the default AWV port, 4443.
+Listen port for MiCollab AWV (two WAN IPs): For external access to MiCollab Audio, Web and Video Conferencing in a configuration with two public IP addresses, enter the default AWV port, 4443 .
 This is the port that the Web Proxy listens on for Connection Point (or Collaboration) traffic.
 If your MSL network configuration is deployed in Network-Edge mode (server-gateway mode) with a second external IP, the AWV listen port entry is not required.
-Listen port for MiCollab AWV (one WAN IP): For external access with only one public IP, MiCollab Audio, Web and Video Conferencing must be configured with identical internal and external ports; the recommended port being 4443.
-Ensure to have the same port number entered in this field.
-MiVoice Business This setting provides access to MiVoice Business System Administration Tool interface.
+Listen port for MiCollab AWV (one WAN IP): For external access with only one public IP, MiCollab Audio, Web and Video Conferencing the access with only one public IP, MiCollab Audio, Web and Video Conferencing the access with only one public IP, MiCollab Audio, Web and Video Conferencing must be configured with identical internal and external ports; the recommended port being MiVoice Business This setting provides access to MiVoice Business System Administration Tool interface.

-MiCollab Client MiCollab Client: Select to forward Audio, Web and Video Conferencing (AWV) client traffic to the MiCollab Client server (WAN-side FQDN). • Note: This setting is for access on standalone MiCollab Client only.
+MiCollab Client MiCollab Client: Select to forward Audio, Web and Video Conferencing (AWV) client traffic to the MiCollab Client server (WAN-side FQDN).
+Note: This setting is for access on standalone MiCollab Client only.
 Access for the MiCollab version of MiCollab Client is supplied in the MiCollab web-based communications portal.
 MiCollab NuPoint Unified Messaging Select to forward NuPoint UM client traffic (web view) to the NuPoint UM server (WAN-side FQDN).
 Note: This setting is for access on standalone NuPoint UM only.
 Access for the MiCollab version of NuPoint UM is supplied in the MiCollab web-based communications portal. generic MSL admin only Provides access to the MSL interfaces.
 Open Integration Gateway Select to forward Mitel OIG application web service requests (https: only) to the Mitel OIG server within the enterprise network.
 The WAN-side FQDN for the OIG server used for the remote Mitel OIG application must match the LAN-side FQDN for the Mitel OIG server within the enterprise network.
 MiCloud Management Portal This setting provides access to the Mitel MiCloud Management Portal system management and customer self- service application.
 MiContact Center This setting provides access to the Mitel MiContact Center application.
 MiVoice Call Recording This setting provides access to the Mitel MiVoice Call Recording application MiCC Outbound Dialer This setting provides access to the Mitel MiCC outbound dialer application.